aadamsx/meteor-pdftk/README.md

 ## Requirements

 You need to have PDFTK installed on the system.
 Downloads for all operating systems are available at <https://www.pdflabs.com/tools/pdftk-server/>.
 For Linux, you can also run `sudo apt-get install pdftk` (make sure you get the latest version).
+Also there is a requirement for Meteor promise library frozeman/q-meteor available at <https://github.com/frozeman/q-meteor/>.

 ## Quick Start